You are here

 Access to an Independent Advisor

 Persons with mental health conditions must give informed consent to participate in medical research.
-6 MHA does not support enabling authorization by another person as a legal representative for the purpose of the initial consent to participate in medical research.
-Children who are capable of understanding their role in proposed research should be required to give their assent before parents can give consent to their participation.
-7
+MHA does not support enabling authorization by another person as a legal representative for the purpose of the initial consent to participate in medical research.
+The inclusion of children as research participants is important to identify safe, early mental health intervention options for youth.
+Children and youth who are capable of understanding their role in proposed research should be required to give their assent before parents can give consent to their participation.

 Right to Withdraw at Any Time

 All participants have the right to withdraw from a research study at any time without consequence.
 In those cases where abrupt discontinuation of treatment could harm the participant (e.g., sudden discontinuation of a medication), the research team must work with the participant to ensure that the withdrawal process is monitored and conducted as safely as possible, and that substitute treatment is provided.

 All research participants have the right to privacy and to confidentiality of their medical records and the information included in them, in accordance with applicable state and federal law.